epam/edp-install/docs/operator-guide/external-secrets-operator-integration.md

 ![eso-with-kubernetes](../assets/operator-guide/eso-k8s.png)

 ### EDP Install Scenario
-In order to [install EDP](./install-edp.md), a list of passwords must be created: super-admin-db, db-admin-console, and keycloak.
+In order to [install EDP](./install-edp.md), a list of passwords must be created: defectdojo-ciuser-token, keycloak-client-headlamp-secret and keycloak.
 Secrets are provided automatically when using ESO.

 1. Create a common namespace for secrets and EDP: